codefellows-seattle-dotnet-401d2/Lab18-API-Day-2/TaskMaster/README.md

 ### Description (string)
 Enter in whatever text data you want associated with your task here.

+## Category Model:
+Categories exist to organize your tasks.

+### Id (int)
+Leave blank, filled by database

+### Name (string) [Required]
+A display name for your category.

+## TaskCategoryAssoc (Association) Model:
+In order to add a TaskItem to a Category, you need to register an Association.
+First find the ID of your TaskItem and Category (somehow I dunno figure it out.)
+Then simply create a new TaskCategoryAsssoc with a Category matching the Category ID and TaskItem matching the Task Item Id.

+### Id (int)
+This only exists for the database, just ignore it.

+### Category (int)
+The ID of the Category we are associating.

+### TaskItem
+The ID of the Task you are adding to that Category.

 ## API Requests:
 Send your requests to (ADDRESSPLACEHOLDER)/api/.
 These routes are currently supported.